An axiomatic characterization of the Brownian map: Tree gluing and the L evy net

-We are now going to use that the L\'evy net a.s.\ has a unique embedding into~$\S^2$ up to homeomorphism to show that the L\'evy net almost surely determines the L\'evy excursion~$X$ used to generate it.
+We are now going to use that the topological space associated with the L\'evy net a.s.\ has a unique embedding into~$\S^2$ up to homeomorphism to show that it together withe the distance function to the root and an orientation a.s.\ determines the L\'evy excursion~$X$ used to generate it.

-\begin{proposition} For each $\alpha \in (1,2)$, the $\alpha$-stable L\'evy excursion $X$ used in the construction of the L\'evy net is a.s.\ determined by the L\'evy net together with an orientation. \end{proposition} \begin{proof} By Proposition~\ref{prop::levynet_three_connected}, we know that the embedding of the L\'evy net into $\S^2$ is a.s.\ determined up to homeomorphism; we assume throughout that we have fixed an orientation so that the embedding is determined up to orientation preserving homeomorphism.
+\begin{proposition} For each $\alpha \in (1,2)$, the $\alpha$-stable L\'evy excursion $X$ used in the construction of the L\'evy net is a.s.\ determined by the topological space associated with the L\'evy net and distance function to the root together with an orientation. \end{proposition} \begin{proof} By Proposition~\ref{prop::levynet_three_connected}, we know that the embedding of the (topological space associated with the) L\'evy net into $\S^2$ is a.s.\ determined up to homeomorphism; we assume throughout that we have fixed an orientation so that the embedding is determined up to orientation preserving homeomorphism.
 Recall that the jumps of $Z_s$ are in correspondence with those made by $X_t$.
 Thus, if we can show that the jumps of $Z$ are determined by the L\'evy net, then we will get that the jumps of $X$ are determined by the L\'evy net.
 More generally, if we can show that the processes $Z_t^{T_s^u}$ are determined by the L\'evy net, then we will be able to determine the jumps of $X$ and their ordering.
 This will imply the result because $X$ is a.s.\ determined by its jumps and the order in which they are made.
 For simplicity, we will just show that $Z_s$ is a.s.\ determined by the L\'evy net.
 The proof that $Z_t^{T_s^u}$ is a.s.\ determined follows from the same argument.